All Collections

 You can find this information in two places:

-The Licenses page
+The Licenses page:

 The target's detail page

-'Last scan' refers to the last time the target was successfully scanned. (ie. The target was responsive and we were able to scan it for vulnerabilities.)
+• Last scan refers to the last time the target was successfully scanned. (ie. The target was responsive and we were able to scan it for vulnerabilities.)

-License type, tells you what type of license its consuming and when the license is due for release – which will be 30 days after you last kicked off a scan, regardless of whether the target was responsive or not.
+License tells you what type of license its consuming and when the license is due for release – which will be 30 days after you last kicked off a scan, regardless of whether the target was responsive or not.

 Having trouble with the installation?